Your Complete Offboarding Checklist

 As mentioned above, employees leave their jobs for different reasons.
 If you can figure out why your employees leave, you can eliminate these reasons, thereby boosting your retention rate.

 This is important because employee turnover is expensive.
 It costs a lot of money to advertise, recruit, hire, and train new team members.
-In fact, Gallup found that it can cost one-half to two times an employee's annual salary to replace them.
+In fact, Gallup found that it can cost 0.5x-2x an employee's annual salary to replace them.

 To keep your company's money in its bank account, building a thorough offboarding process allows you to learn why employees leave.
 Then you can implement feedback and fix any issues you discover.